vlad-kozlov/Fabric-KQL-Database-in-a-Day-Lab1/README.md

 **Expected Learning Outcomes:**

-- Ingest data using one-click ingestion from Azure Blob Storage to your ADX cluster.
+- Ingest data using one-click ingestion from Azure Blob Storage to your KQL Database.

 ### **Challenge 2, Task 1: Create the raw table - logsRaw**

-1. Go to the **Query** tab and run the following command to create our table:
+1. Go to previously created KQL queryset and run the following command to create our table:

     ```kql
     .create table logsRaw(